flexion/qpp-design-exercise/README.md

 1. The development team collaborates to fully build out the user story and its supporting unit tests.
 Implementation decouples design, style, and function to the greatest extent possible.
 We create a “Clean Architecture”.

-1. The user story is tested by real users who identified as users most likely to interact with the system.
-Results from the user testing is implemented into the application.
+1. The user story is tested by real users who identified as users most likely to interact with the system. https://github.com/flexion/qpp-design-exercise/project_assets/user-research/QPPTest-Report.pdf

+1. Recommendations from the user testing are placed into the project backlog for implementation in the application.

 1. The team works to account for all items in the story’s DoD Checklist.